Lieb-Schultz-Mattis anomalies as obstructions to gauging (non-on-site) symmetries: Anomalies and gauging on the lattice

 \subsection{The anomaly}

 We compute the anomaly locally using the unitary fusion operators, defined in equation \eqref{fusion}, which describes the fusion of topological defects.
 The basic idea is to perform F-moves that probe the associativity of the fusion operation.\footnote{The notion of F-move in physics goes back to the study of 1+1d rational conformal field theory \cite{Moore:1988qv}.
 It was originally introduced in the context of the representation theory of $\mathrm{SU}(2)$, where it was called Racah coefficients or the 6j-symbols.} We consider three defects $g_1,g_2,g_3$ on three consecutive links and fuse them in two different orders.
 The result must differ by a phase $F^j(g_1,g_2,g_2) \in U(1)$ that captures the anomaly (as we show later) and is given by \ie \raisebox{-70pt}{ } ~ = ~ F^j(g_1,g_2,g_3) ~ \raisebox{-70pt}{ } ~. \fe The spacetime diagram on the left and right-hand sides correspond to unitary local operators conjugating the Hamiltonian of three defects $g_1,g_2,g_3$ to the one with a single defect $g_1g_2g_3$ on link $(j,j+1)$.
 Therefore their ratio, $F^j(g_1,g_2,g_3)$, commutes with the defect Hamiltonian $H_{g_1g_2g_3}^{(j,j+1)}$.
-Since we assume the defects are simple,\footnote{According to this assumption, there is no local operator that commutes with the Hamiltonian, or the Hamiltonian can be symmetrically deformed in a way that eliminates such operators. } there is no non-trivial local operator commuting with the defect Hamiltonian.
+Since we assume the defects are simple,\footnote{According to this assumption, either there is no local operator that commutes with the Hamiltonian, or the Hamiltonian can be symmetrically deformed to eliminate such operators.
+This assumption is equivalent to assuming that the algebra of local operators has a trivial center, or in other words, there is no exact 1-form symmetry. } there is no non-trivial local operator commuting with the defect Hamiltonian.
 Thereby, we find that $F^j(g_1,g_2,g_3)$ is just a phase factor.

 The F-moves define a map $F^j : G\times G \times G \to U(1)$, which in terms of the fusion operators is written as \ie \lambda^{j}(g_1,g_2g_3) \, \lambda^{j-1}(g_1,1) \, \lambda^{j}(g_2,g_3) = F^{j}(g_1,g_2,g_3) \, \lambda^{j}(g_1g_2,g_3) \, \lambda^{j-1}(g_1,g_2) \,. \fe Since the fusion operators are well-defined up to a phase, $F^j$ has some ambiguities that we discuss below.
 Moreover, the map $F^j$ satisfies a modified pentagon identity.
 These two facts are the defining properties of the map $F^j$, which we show to be the 't Hooft anomaly.